|kohinoor diamond. financialexpress.|

 |Maharaja Duleep Singh.themystery2012.blogspot.com|

 The history of Kohinoor is highly complicated, further compounded by stories of dreadful curses and horrors.
 With exceptions, none of the owners had a natural death, it was violent end of their lives.
 Nor did they have quiet and peaceful life to talk about.
 Including the British crown , every body had more losses than gains.
-After the possession of Kohinoor, the British empire crumpled and now England is back to where they are - something like a baseball shrinking to the size of a marble!!
+After the possession of Kohinoor, the British empire crumpled and now England is back to where they were - something like a baseball shrinking to the size of a marble!!
 The British Royal family members had and now have their own woes, confined to the four walls of their palace.
 As for the early owner Maharajah Ranjit Singh and his heirs, they lost the kingdom to the EIC.

 About the process of reclaiming the Kohinoor by India, the British author says, considering the involvement of so many countries, in the backdrop of highly complicated history 'there is not much progress to be made by such a move'.
 Kohinoor is the symbol of British looting.
 History of the diamond being complex and messy because of several cross border historical events, nothing is going to be gained by demanding retribution.